-Further work in information theory.
-Transmission of band-limited signals, stochastic processes, and group coding.
-EE 297.
+Fundamentals of electro-optical technology from ultraviolet through infrared.
+Characteristics of thermal and laser radiation including generation, transmission, detection, data processing and display.
+E 296.
+Advanced Topics in Electrical Engineering (2 or 3) Advanced study in the field of electrical engineering, topic to be announced in the class schedule.
+Maximum of six units of course 296 applicable on a master's EE 297.
 Research (1-3) Prerequisite: Consent of graduate adviser.
 Research in engineering.
 Maximum credit six units in course 297 applicable on a master's degree in engineering.
 GRADUATE COURSES IN ENGINEERING MECHANICS EM 200.
-Seminar (2 or 3) Advanced study of, or within, one phase of engineering mechanics, such as elasticity, plasticity, rheology, and micromeritics; buckling, vibration, and stability phenomena; hydrodynamics and magnetohydrodynamics; incompressible, compressible, and non-newtonian flow.
-May be repeated with new subject matter for additional credit.
-EM 201.
-Advanced Dynamics (3) Prerequisites: Engineering 102 or equivalent, and Mathematics 118A.
-Kinematics and kinetics of systems of particles and rigid bodies with special reference to engineering problems.
-Moving reference axes, generalized coordinates, Lagrangian equations, Hamilton's principle and variational methods.
-EM 203.
-Theory of Vibrations (3) Prerequisites: Engineering Mechanics 201 and credit or concurrent registration Linear and non-linear periodic phenomena as applied to discrete systems and in Mathematics 118B. continuous media with application to physical problems.
-EM 221.
-Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Mathematics 118B.
+Seminar (2 or 3) Advanced study of, or within, one phase of engineering mechanics, such as disticity, plasticity, rheology, and micromerities; buckling, vibration, and stability phenomena; hydrodynamics and magnetohydrodynamics; incompressible, compressible and magnetohydrodynamics; incompressible and magnetohydrodynamics and magnetohydrodynamics and magnetohydrodynamics. sble, and non-newtonian flow.
+May be repeated with new subject matter for addi- M 201.
+Advanced Dynamics (3) Prerequisites: Engineering 102 or equivalent, and Mathematics 118A. kinematics and kinetics of systems of particles and rigid bodies with special reference to engineering problems.
+Moving reference axes, generalized coordinates, grangian equations, Hamilton's principle and variational methods.
+M 203.
+Theory of Vibrations (3) Prerequisites: Engineering Mechanics 201 and credit or concurrent registration Linear and non-linear periodic phenomena as applied to discrete systems and continuous media with application to physical problems.
+M 221.
+Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Mathe-Tancs 118B.
 Engineering 186 is recommended.
 Analysis of stress and strain: Stress-strain relations; the equations of elasticity; uniqueness theorem; compatibility conditions; flexure and torsion.
 Vector and tensor notation will be used.
 EM 225.
-Theory of Plates (3)
+Theory of Plates (3) Prerequisite: Engineering Mechanics 221.

-Prerequisite: Engineering Mechanics 221.
-Prerequisite: Englished theory of plates; application of small deflection and large bending and bucking to plates with various boundary conditions; use of approximate methods and exact methods in solution.
+Bending and buckling theory of plates; application of small deflection and large deflection theories to plates with various boundary conditions; use of approximate methods and exact methods in solution.

 EM 226.
 Theory of Shells (3)

 Prerequisite: Engineering Mechanics 221.